avillavicencio08/avillavicencio08/README.md

 He/him

-I program as a hobby sometimes. \
+I program as a hobby sometimes.
+Pretty much everything I've made here is because I thought it might be personally interesting and/or useful in the future. \
-This is a business account, my personal account contains a lot more work. \
+This is a business account, my personal account contains a lot more work.
+Most of my stuff on here is also private. \
 I primarily use C, C++, Rust, etc, but I've been looking to branch out into Javascript, Typescript, and web stuff. \
-I am experinced in Cybersecurity, and am Security+ certified. \
+I am experinced in Cybersecurity.
+I have Security+ and CCNA.
-I'd be willing to take commissions for programming projects, and deployment on the cheap, as well as free advice. \
-If interested, contact me at akvillavicencio938@gmail.com.

-I support the use of FOSS, primarily use GPLv3, LGPLv3, or MIT licenses for the most part.
+I support the use of FOSS, and primarily use GPLv3, LGPLv3, or MIT licenses for my projects.

 ## Languages I know, ranked by experience